Teaching British Values through Music

 Key Stage 3

 In year 7, students will be introduced to some of the basic concepts in music, such as melody, rhythm, structure, texture and how they are used in music from a variety of cultures.
-Students will study and play music including European popular and classical music, African Rhythms, Indian and Japanese melodies.
 They will use keyboards, percussion instruments in groups and be introduced to Garage Band in our IT Suite, learning to mix pre-recorded loops.
 All Year 7 students have access to a free group instrumental or vocal lesson, choosing from Guitar, Singing, Piano or Drum Kit.
+Areas students explore are, Stomp, Pentatonic scales (keyboards), Garage band, and 4 chords band songs which they perform on their chosen instrument that they have learnt in band lessons.

 In year 9 students will continue to work with keyboards, percussion instruments and Garage Band in the IT Suite.
-Musical styles and genres featured include Reggae, Gamelan, Jazz and Film Music.
-Each genre will have its own set work, similar to GCSE Music.
-Students will begin to produce larger scale pieces of their own on Garage Band, making a number of musical decisions about texture, structure and timbre.
+Musical styles and genres featured include Reggae, Jazz and Film Music.
+Each genre will focus on music techniques used to create the style, students will focus on how the music is created and what makes it fit a certain genre, this is similar to BTEC music.
+Year 9 Students can participate in a band extra-curricular club.

 Key Stage 4

 Music is an Option Subject in Year 10 and Year 11.
-Students work towards entering Music GCSE, following the Edexcel Syllabus.
-There are 3 exam papers:
+Students work towards entering Music, following the BTEC Syllabus.
+There are 3 coursework components

 Students commence or continue with instrumental or vocal lessons, provided free by the school.
-Singers are expected to join Choir.
+All students are expected to join a club.
 Instrumentalists are expected to practice in addition to their lessons.
+Lunch time practise rooms are available to book

-All students are introduced to Garage Band and Sibelius in our Apple Mac Suite.
-They complete a variety of composition exercises on both programmes.
-As part of their final Year 10 exam, they will be expected to present a Performance and a completed Composition.
+All students are introduced to Garage Band in our Apple Mac Suite.
+They complete a variety of composition exercises.
+As part of their year 10 coursework, they will explore different genres in music starting from the 60’s and be expected to present a number of performances and create compositions in different styles.
+They will also need to complete written coursework in forms such as essays and blogs.